Safe COVID-19 vaccination for young children

-Newswise — OAKLAND, Calif. — A review of more than 245,000 doses of mRNA COVID-19 vaccines given to young children (most of them age 4 and younger) found no indications of serious side effects.
-The study, published June 6 in Pediatrics, was led by the Kaiser Permanente Division of Research in partnership with the Centers for Disease Control and Prevention.
+Newswise — OAKLAND, Calif. —A study published on June 6 in Pediatrics, conducted by the Kaiser Permanente Division of Research in collaboration with the Centers for Disease Control and Prevention, examined over 245,000 administrations of mRNA COVID-19 vaccines among young children, primarily aged 4 and below.
+No substantial adverse effects were detected in the review.

-The data came from the Vaccine Safety Datalink, which collects patient medical information from 8 health systems (5 Kaiser Permanente regions along with Marshfield Clinic in Wisconsin, HealthPartners in Minneapolis, and Denver Health in Colorado).
-The researchers examined patient records from June 2022 to March 2023 for both the Pfizer and Moderna vaccines.
+Patient medical information for the study was sourced from the Vaccine Safety Datalink, a database that gathers data from eight healthcare systems.
+These systems include five regions of Kaiser Permanente, along with Marshfield Clinic in Wisconsin, HealthPartners in Minneapolis, and Denver Health in Colorado.
+The researchers analyzed patient records between June 2022 and March 2023, encompassing both Pfizer and Moderna vaccines.

-Importantly, there was no indication of the heart inflammation called myocarditis among the young vaccinated children, said lead author Kristin Goddard, MPH, research project manager with the Kaiser Permanente Vaccine Study Center.
-“We haven’t seen any myocarditis or pericarditis in this youngest age group, which is very reassuring,” Goddard said.
+Lead author Kristin Goddard, MPH, who serves as the research project manager at the Kaiser Permanente Vaccine Study Center, emphasized that the study yielded no evidence of myocarditis, a form of heart inflammation, in the vaccinated children.
+Goddard expressed reassurance regarding this finding, stating, "We haven't observed any cases of myocarditis or pericarditis in this particular age group, which is highly reassuring."

-Myocarditis has emerged as a rare side effect of COVID-19 vaccination, mostly among teenage or young adult men.
-Rates of myocarditis for children over 5 years old and young adults following COVID-19 vaccination in the Vaccine Safety Datalink have been previously published.
+In previous publications based on the Vaccine Safety Datalink, rates of myocarditis associated with COVID-19 vaccination have been reported primarily among teenage or young adult men, highlighting it as a rare side effect.
+However, data regarding myocarditis rates following COVID-19 vaccination in children over 5 years old and young adults have been previously published from the same database.

-The Pediatrics study marks the first analysis looking for serious side effects from the mRNA vaccines in young children.
-The study examined medical records for 23 serious potential side effects, including outcomes such as blood clots, seizures, stroke, and brain inflammation.
-Analyses showed no safety concern for any of the selected serious side effects.
-In particular, the study found no concern for seizures after vaccination, something occasionally seen following other routine childhood immunizations in children under 2 years old.
+The Pediatrics study represents the inaugural analysis investigating the presence of severe side effects resulting from mRNA vaccines in young children.
+The examination scrutinized medical records for 23 potential serious side effects, encompassing conditions such as blood clots, seizures, stroke, and brain inflammation.
+The analyses conducted indicated no discernible safety issues pertaining to any of the selected serious side effects.
+Notably, the study revealed no cause for alarm regarding seizures occurring post-vaccination, an occurrence occasionally observed following routine childhood immunizations in children below 2 years of age.

-Meanwhile, the CDC previously reported on mild side effects from immunization, such as sore arms or brief fevers.

-The analysis covered a large and diverse group of children.
-It included 135,005 doses of the Pfizer COVID-19 vaccine given to children age 6 months to 4 years and 112,006 doses of the Moderna COVID-19 vaccine given to children age 6 months to 5 years.
+The analysis encompassed a substantial and diverse cohort of children, incorporating a total of 135,005 administrations of the Pfizer COVID-19 vaccine to children aged 6 months to 4 years, and 112,006 administrations of the Moderna COVID-19 vaccine to children aged 6 months to 5 years.
+The inclusion of such a large and varied group enhances the robustness and generalizability of the study's findings.

-“Parents can be assured that this large study found no serious side effects from the mRNA vaccines,” said senior author Nicola Klein, MD, PhD, director of the Kaiser Permanente Vaccine Study Center and research scientist with the Division of Research.
-“Parents can protect their young children from COVID-19 in the same way they vaccinate their children to protect from other serious childhood diseases.”
+Senior author Nicola Klein, MD, PhD, who serves as the director of the Kaiser Permanente Vaccine Study Center and a research scientist with the Division of Research, reassured parents by stating, "Parents can be assured that this extensive study detected no significant adverse effects resulting from the mRNA vaccines."
+Dr. Klein further emphasized that parents can safeguard their young children against COVID-19 in the same manner they immunize them against other critical childhood illnesses.

-“Even as the COVID-19 emergency has ended, we know that the coronavirus poses a long-term, serious threat to all ages, including children,” Dr. Klein added.
-“Vaccinating children against COVID-19 benefits them by reducing the burden of illness, avoiding spreading the virus to family and others, and mitigating the small but real risk of serious illness.”
+Dr. Klein added, "Despite the conclusion of the COVID-19 emergency, it is crucial to recognize that the coronavirus continues to present a significant and enduring threat to individuals of all age groups, including children."
+Dr. Klein stressed the importance of vaccinating children against COVID-19, explaining that it not only reduces the impact of the disease on their well-being but also helps prevent the transmission of the virus to their family members and the broader community.
+Additionally, vaccinating children helps mitigate the small yet existent risk of severe illness.

 MEDIA CONTACTRegister for reporter access to contact details